Shaun Hendy: "Listener Seven" controversy

-In late July 2021, Hendy and Wiles co-authored an open counter-letter disagreeing with seven fellow University of Auckland academics, who had penned a letter in the New Zealand Listener current affairs magazine arguing that Mātauranga Māori (Māori indigenous knowledge) was incompatible with science.
-Hendy and Wiles contended that Mātauranga Māori complemented Western knowledge systems.
+In late July 2021, Hendy and Wiles co-authored an open counter-letter disagreeing with seven fellow University of Auckland academics, who had penned a letter in the New Zealand Listener current affairs magazine arguing that mātauranga Māori (Māori indigenous knowledge) was incompatible with science.
+Hendy and Wiles contended that mātauranga Māori complemented Western knowledge systems.
 Their letter also asserted that the diminishing role of indigenous knowledge in science was contributed to exclusion and exploitation.
-Hendy and Wiles also claimed that mistrust in science was fueled by science's role in perpetuating scientific racism, colonialism, and injustice.
-By 30 July, Hendy and Wiles' counter-letter had attracted more than 2,000 signatures.
+Hendy and Wiles also claimed that mistrust in science was fuelled by science's role in perpetuating scientific racism, colonialism, and injustice.
+By 30 July, Hendy and Wiles' counter-letter had attracted more than 2,000 unverified signatures.